the-turing-way/the-turing-way/.github/ISSUE_TEMPLATE/BOOK_DASH_CHECKLIST.md

 ## Before the Event -- all online

-- [ ] Finalise dates based on the location and core team’s availability
+- [ ] Finalise dates based on the location and core team's availability
 - [ ] Set up a form (see a template [here](https://the-turing-way.netlify.app/community-handbook/bookdash/bookdash-selection.html#ch-bookdash-application-additional-materials)) for application by updating the previous version of the form
 - [ ] Write a short description for online advertisement
 - [ ] Open a call for application as well as invite interest to join the committee